Semkok/java_mysql/README.md

 This was a project i was busy with in school when working in a team.
 Its code that can send querys with jdbc mysql and show contents from a database.
-It was made for a rythmgame we were working on, and i was chozen to make a working query sender and data from a database receiver.
+It was made for a rythmgame we were working on, and i was chosen to make a working query sender and data from a database receiver.

 How to run: